 There are three water distribution interties with the City of Warrenton.
-The inter-ties are located on McCormick Garden Road (East), Dawson Road (Northeast), and Pinehurst Road (Northwest).
-The Pinehurst Road inter-tie is a one-way connection through a pressure reduction valve for fire suppression within the Warrenton distribution system of the Pinehurst Subdivision.
-The Pinehurst inter-tie cannot supply the City of Gearhart.
-A transmission line leading to the east inter-tie is approximately a quarter mile long coming into the City from the east, see Attachment D for location of the intertie.
+Two inter-ties with one on McCormick Garden Road and one on Dawson Road.
+A transmission line leading to the south inter-tie is approximately a quarter mile long coming into the City from the east, see Attachment C for location of the intertie.
 The main potential disruptions of the intertie due to an earthquake would be a subsidence event causing separation of the pipe within the quarter mile transmission alignment through the susceptible subsidence region to the east.
 The transmission piping is presumed to be welded steel.
 The shaking from a CSZ quake may damage the intertie transmission piping.
 It is doubly important that the staff monitor the intertie.
 Staff from Warrenton or Gearhart should be engaged to check the alignment for both seeps as well as slide potential along the route.
 Further geotechnical analysis should be conducted to investigate risk associated from any potential slide or subsidence event along the alignment.